 Patagonia Travel Tips – Everything you need for planning your trip to Patagonia, including bus, flights, visas, travel tips, planning resources and itinerary suggestions.

 Why is a trip to Patagonia so expensive?
 Patagonia is a remote area and the distances are vast, population is limited, and these factors help the area retains its charm and beauty.
 It also means traveling around can be challenging.
-This is what we learned including our Patagonia travel tips and will hopefully help you planning your trip to Patagonia.
+This is what we learned including our Patagonia travel tips and will hopefully help you planning a trip to Patagonia.

 During our trip we traveled by plane, bus, taxi, ferry and cruise ship.
 We did not rent a car in Patagonia during any of our travels.